VI Recreational Fishery Project

 The Southeast Area Monitoring and Assessment Program – Caribbean (SEAMAP-C) provides efficient and effective data collection of fishery-independent sampling.
 Goals of the study include enhancing understanding of 1) finfish population structure composition and 2) Queen Conch and Caribbean Spiny Lobster recruitment.

-The program is a five-year study that will collect data on finfish populations in Years 1, 2, 4, and 5, and will collect data on Queen Conch and Caribbean Spiny Lobster in Year 3.
+The program allows coordination of five-year studies in coordination with Puerto Rico’s Department of Environment & Natural Resources to collect information on finfish, Queen Conch, and Caribbean Spiny Lobster populations.
 Sampling methods utilize both active and passive techniques, including a camera video array, longline, and handline fishing.
 The sampling occurs at randomly stratified habitats and depths within territorial waters as well as within the Exclusive Economic Zone (EEZ) around the U.S. Virgin Islands.
 The data collected in this program informs management decisions made by local and federal resource managers at the NOAA Southeast Science Fisheries Center’s Caribbean Branch.

 Interjurisdictional Fisheries Project

 The Interjurisdictional Fishery Project supports projects ” (1) to promote and encourage state activities in support of the management of Interjurisdictional resources, and (2) to promote the management of interjurisdictional fisheries resources throughout their range” funded by NOAA Fisheries.
 At this time, the IJ project supports SEAMAP-C through obtaining environmental data at finfish, Queen Conch, and Spiny Lobster sampling sites.